Beyond Health Care: The Role of Social Determinants in Promoting Health and Health Equity

-Addressing social determinants of health is important for improving health and reducing health disparities.2 Though health care is essential to health, it is a relatively weak health determinant.3 Research suggests that health behaviors, such as smoking and diet and exercise, are the most important determinants of premature death (Figure 2).4 There is growing recognition that social and economic factors shape individuals’ ability to engage in healthy behaviors.
+Addressing social determinants of health is important for improving health and reducing health disparities.2 Though health care is essential to health, it is a relatively weak health determinant.3 Research shows that health outcomes are driven by an array of factors, including underlying genetics, health behaviors, social and environmental factors, and health care.
+While there is currently no consensus in the research on the magnitude of the relative contributions of each of these factors to health, studies suggest that health behaviors, such as smoking, diet, and exercise, and social and economic factors are the primary drivers of health outcomes, and social and economic factors can shape individuals’ health behaviors.
 For example, children born to parents who have not completed high school are more likely to live in an environment that poses barriers to health such as lack of safety, exposed garbage, and substandard housing.
-They also are less likely to have sidewalks, parks or playgrounds, recreation centers, or a library.5 Further, evidence shows that stress negatively affects health across the lifespan6 and that environmental factors may have multi-generational impacts.7 Addressing social determinants of health is not only important for improving overall health, but also for reducing health disparities that are often rooted in social and economic disadvantages.
+They also are less likely to have access to sidewalks, parks or playgrounds, recreation centers, or a library.4 Further, evidence shows that stress negatively affects health across the lifespan5 and that environmental factors may have multi-generational impacts.6 Addressing social determinants of health is not only important for improving overall health, but also for reducing health disparities that are often rooted in social and economic disadvantages.

 Initiatives to Address Social Determinants of Health

 A growing number of initiatives are emerging to address social determinants of health.
 Some of these initiatives seek to increase the focus on health in non-health sectors, while others focus on having the health care system address broader social and environmental factors that influence health.